yukoba/nd4j/getstarted.md

 ![Alt text](../img/maven2.png)

 Click through the following screen with "Next", and on the screen after that, name your project ("ND4J-test", for example) and hit finish.
-Now go into your pom.xml file within the root of the new ND4J project in IntelliJ.
+Now go into your POM.xml file within the root of the new ND4J project in IntelliJ.

-Update the POM file with needed dependences.
-For example, include the default backend ([Jblas](http://en.wikipedia.org/wiki/Jblas:_Linear_Algebra_for_Java)) in the `<dependencies> ... </dependencies>` section, so that Maven can automatically install the required libraries:
+Update the POM file with the dependences you'll need.
+These will vary depending on whether you're running on CPUs or GPUs.

+The default backend for CPUs is ([Jblas](http://en.wikipedia.org/wiki/Jblas:_Linear_Algebra_for_Java)).
+You can paste that into  the `<dependencies> ... </dependencies>` section of your POM like this:

 	 <dependency>
 	   <groupId>org.nd4j</groupId>